andrewgreenall/AspNetCore.HealthChecks.Research/README.md

     3. Security Hotspots

 As the Sonar Cloud API is rate limited may need to cache the response, this should be an optional parameter.

+### Unit tests

+You are required to create user secrets for the unit tests to run.
+Goto the sonar project to view the readme for more information.